Introduction and Overview

 Our website uses HTTP cookies to store user-specific data.

-Whenever you surf the internet, you use a browser.
-Well-known browsers include Chrome, Safari, Firefox, Internet Explorer and Microsoft Edge.
+Whenever you surf the Internet, you use a browser.
+Common browsers include Chrome, Safari, Firefox, Internet Explorer, and Microsoft Edge.
 Most websites store small text files in your browser.
 These files are called cookies.

 One thing cannot be denied: Cookies are really useful little helpers.
 Almost all websites use cookies.
 More precisely, they are HTTP cookies, as there are also other cookies for other areas of application.
 HTTP cookies are small files that are stored on your computer by our website.
-These cookie files are automatically stored in the cookie folder, the "brain" of your browser, so to speak.
+These cookie files are automatically placed in the cookie folder, quasi the “brain” of your browser.
 A cookie consists of a name and a value.
-When defining a cookie, one or more attributes must also be specified.
+When defining a cookie, one or more attributes must be specified.

 The following graphic shows a possible interaction between a web browser such as Chrome and the web server.
-The web browser requests a website and receives a cookie back from the server, which the browser uses again as soon as another page is requested.
+The web browser requests a website and receives a cookie back from the server, which the browser uses again when another page is requested.

 Name: _ga